liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.5.Summary/note.md

 + Separating intention from implementation in this way allows you to introduce new variations without altering existing code
     + simply create a new object that responds to the original message with a different implementation.

++ Listen. **Fixing problems now is not only cheaper than fixing them later, but will improve your code, clarify your tests, and make glad your work.**